Twitch

 Cons:

-• Teams can be massive and generalized, and provide none of the networking or collaborative benefits.
+• Teams can be massive and generalized—providing none of the networking or collaborative benefits.

 • Teams are self-regulated and can become toxic environments with poor leadership.